 I had come across VHT (the human form of Equine Touch) when I first started to study Equine Touch, before you can even start to work on a horse you need to know the basics and humans give honest verbal feedback so parts of the VHT modality are introduced in the early stages of learning.
 However it was only through working with my equine clients that I started to notice a mirroring of similar issues in their owners.
 Quite often after seeing for themselves the remarkable results and relaxation I was achieving with Equine Touch and their horse I would often be asked ‘do you do humans?’ and so I chose to undertake to study VHT in 2013.

 Having qualified as a VHT Practitioner in April 2016 my studies have resulted in case studies and assessments of people young and old with varying conditions, injuries, symptoms and backgrounds and all have benefited in one way or another from the sessions.
 Proving that VHT is not just for horse-riders!
 In 2018 I enlisted as a Volunteer Holistic therapist at the Chilterns MS Centre in Wendover using VHT which has proved very successful amongst both the clients and physios that use the centre.

 I hold Federation of Holistic Therapists (FHT) Diplomas in both Anatomy and Physiology and Pathology.
 I am a member of the IETA UK and Ireland (International Equine Touch Association) the governing body of the VHT and ET Associations and I am fully licensed and insured.

-I recently added Kinesiology to my skill set having studied with The Academy of Systematic Kinesiology (TASK) and gained my Foundation Diploma in March 2017 which gives me additional tools to utilise with both humans and horses.
-I have a great interest and belief in The Bach Flower Essences and have used them with great success both with humans and animals.
+In March 2017 I gained my Foundation Diploma in Kinesiology to my skill set having studied with The Academy of Systematic Kinesiology (TASK) which gives me additional tools to utilise with both humans and horses.
+I have a great interest and belief in The Bach Flower Essences and Essential Oils have used them with great success both with humans and animals.

 Canine Touch (CT)